Episode 88 (AI and the Human Voice)

 Catherine Sangster

 Welcome to the April 2023 episode of In a Manner of Speaking.
 This month’s guest is Dr. Catherine Sangster, executive editor of pronunciations at Oxford Languages.
-She has been in charge of the Oxford English Dictionary’s pronunciations for 11 years.
+She has been in charge of pronunciations for The Oxford English Dictionary for 11 years.

 Paul and Catherine discuss not just the dictionary and the purpose and origins of the dictionary but many other topics related to pronunciation.